dlevs/hashlink/README.md

+# This project is not maintained.
+Versions above 0.0.1 on npm may refer to a different project.

 ## Overview
 Hashlink is a command line tool that generates symbolic links for files matching the provided pattern, using the file contents to generate hashes for the link names.